cloudfoundry/stratos/docs/cf-api-v3.md

 - Fetching a list of users as a non-cf admin involves making a request to every organisation (`organization/${guid}/users`).
 The response of all of these calls contains a lot of overlapping data
   - Ideally making a request to `/users` as a user with 0:M org roles would return a list of users in those organisations
+- Not all v2 endpoints exist in v3, for instance no `domains`, `events`, `route`, org/space quota definitions, etc
+  - This would make our entity validation much more complex

 ### Stratos Tasks
 - Depending on adoption approach, Stratos needs to support v2 and v3 endpoints concurrently